developerPCR/panda-core-dev-docu-PCR/docs/plus/configs.md

 # Getting started

-Panda Plus has some configurations that are used for several features, such as colors, i18n and others.
+<h2>Panda Plus has some configurations that are used for several features, such as colors, i18n and others.</h2>

 ## Common commands